Sakshi-4546/Sakshi-Santosh-Jadhav/Readme.md

 ![](./Img/Task%204access%20using%20elastic%20ip.png)

-- Access using route 53 Domain

-   For a production-like setup, a custom domain was configured using AWS Route 53

 ## Conclusion:

   This task successfully enables multiple methods to access the deployed application, ensuring flexibility, reliability, and production-ready networking using AWS best practices.